Complements of caustics of the real $J_{10}$ singularities: Realization of virtual Morse functions

-To construct the third polynomial, we take the perturbation $x^3 + y^6 +\varepsilon (y^5+ x y^4)$, $\varepsilon >0$, of singularity $x^3 + y^6 $.
+of singularity $x^3 + y^6 $.
 It has one critical point of class $E_8$ and no other real critical points.
 Then we apply the standard perturbation of this $E_8$ singularity, as described on page 17 of \cite{AC}.
+This perturbation can be chosen arbitrarily small, so that it does not return the non-real critical points of (\ref{e77}) to the real domain.

 The perturbation